Listen to this article

 Avoid these pitfalls when considering the Rule of 55:

 - Assuming All Plans Allow It: Verify with your plan administrator if post-separation withdrawals are permitted.
+Some plans may require you to take distributions in substantially equal periodic payments (SOSEPP), which can be inflexible.

 - Ignoring Tax Implications: Plan for the tax impact of withdrawals.
 It may be beneficial to consult with a tax advisor to optimize your withdrawal strategy.
+A tax advisor can help you estimate your tax liability and explore strategies to minimize it, such as spreading withdrawals over multiple years.

 Bottom Line